jjmax75/Developer-Theme/README.md

+# Update by John Behan
+I want to use this theme for my own personal site and just needed to change a few things
+- remove jquery - use vanilla JS
+- remove Bootstrap - use Flexbox

+Browser support Chrome/Safari/Firefox/Edge/IE11+

 <a href="http://themes.3rdwavemedia.com/website-templates/free-responsive-website-template-for-developers/" target="_blank"><img src="http://themes.3rdwavemedia.com/wp-content/uploads/2014/07/Responsive-HTML5-CSS3-Website-Template-for-Developers.png" alt="Developer Theme" width="750" /></a>

 ##Theme Details & Demo

 **Demo:** http://themes.3rdwavemedia.com/website-templates/free-responsive-website-template-for-developers/

 Developer theme is a free responsive website template designed to **help developers promote their work**.
 It can be used as a **professional portal** to your other online portfolios or websites (eg. Linkedin, CoderWall, Blog, GitHub etc) **in a modular fashion**.
 The template comes with all of the **source LESS files included** so the styling/colour can easily be customised to your taste.

 ##Author & License